 Rheumatoid nodule in Adult

-These patients will have a moderate to high titer of rheumatoid factor.
-Sometimes, however, patients with mild rheumatoid arthritis may also develop nodules, as may patients who have rheumatoid disease without joint involvement.
-Nodules can also precede the onset of arthritis by a number of years.
+Patients affected with rheumatoid nodules will often have a high titer of rheumatoid factor.
+In addition, patients with RA who are positive for rheumatoid factor and anti-cyclic citrullinated peptide (CCP) antibodies are more likely to develop rheumatoid nodules.
+However, patients with mild RA may also develop rheumatoid nodules, as may patients who have rheumatoid disease without significant joint involvement.
+Nodules can also precede the onset of clinically significant arthritis by a number of years.

-Nodules on pressure areas such as the sacrum have a tendency to ulcerate.
-Subsequent secondary infection can lead to septicemia and septic arthritis.
-More complications of nodule formation are pain, reduced joint mobility, and neuropathy.
+Rheumatoid nodules may persist, enlarge, or spontaneously regress over time.
+Nodules on areas subject to pressure or trauma, such as the sacrum, have a greater tendency to ulcerate.
+Secondary infections of ulcerated rheumatoid nodules can lead to septic arthritis.
+Additional complications of rheumatoid nodules include pain, reduced joint mobility, and peripheral neuropathy.

 M06.30 – Rheumatoid nodule, unspecified site